aembleton/XML-Marshaller/README.md

 # XML Marshaller

 This is a simple library for marshalling values from an XML file into POJOs using Xpaths.
 There's still quite a bit of work to go on this, especially around supporting more types.
 Currently only int, Integer, String and Boolean are supported.
+Sets are supported and are instantiated as a HashSet.
+Lists are instantiated as LinkedLists.

 ## Examples